iguanamarina/iguanamarina/README.md

 - :notebook: I am also working on a research project on the influence of environmental variables on health outcomes for UCI patients.
 - :radio: I am co-host of a **[science & comedy podcast](https://linktr.ee/idus_podcast)**.
 - :e-mail: You can reach me at: juanantonio.arias.lopez@usc.es
-- :information: Further info and full CV at my [personal webpage and portfolio](https://juan-arias.xyz).
+- 👁️ Further info and full CV at my [personal webpage and portfolio](https://juan-arias.xyz).

 ---